simaybtm/GeoSculpt/README.md

 The repository includes several Python scripts, each corresponding to a step in the project:

 - `step1.py`: Ground filtering and DTM creation with Laplace interpolation.
-- `step2.py`: DTM creation with Ordinary Kriging.
+DTM creation with Ordinary Kriging.
-- `step3.py`: Analysis script for comparing the DTMs.
 - `step4.py`: Visualization script for generating iso-contours.
+- `main.py`: Running the code.

 To run a script, use the following command structure (example for `step1.py`):